The Stair Society: Scotland’s Legal History Society

 They would prefer to sell all in one transaction, but offers for individual volumes would be considered.
 The price is negotiable.
 Expressions of interest can be made to: stairsociety@gmail.com.

-The Stair Society’s Annual General Meeting was held in the Mackenzie Building, Old Assembly Close, Edinburgh on Saturday 16 November 2024 by courtesy of the Faculty of Advocates.
-It was given by Professor Cynthia Neville will give the Annual Lecture.
-Her title is ‘March Law as Auld Law in the
+The Stair Society’s 90th Annual General Meeting will be held in the Mackenzie Building, Old Assembly Close, Edinburgh on Saturday 15 November 2025 by courtesy of the Faculty of Advocates.
+For members, the business part of the meeting will take place from 10:30 to 11:00 am, after which tea and coffee will be served

 Read More »